Parliamentary.ai

 Overview

 This bill mandates a second referendum on the UK's exit package from the European Union.
 The referendum will ask voters whether to approve the government's proposed exit deal or remain in the EU.
-The result will determine whether the UK proceeds with Brexit according to the agreed terms or remains a member.
+The result will determine whether the UK proceeds with Brexit based on the proposed terms or remains a member.

 Description

-The bill requires the government to present a detailed statement to Parliament outlining the proposed Brexit deal by September 29th, 2018.
-This statement must cover key aspects such as access to the single market, tariffs, trade agreements, the status of EU and UK citizens' rights after Brexit, and the government's estimations of the economic impact of Brexit.
+The bill requires the Secretary of State to present a comprehensive statement to Parliament by September 29th, 2018, detailing the proposed Brexit deal.
+This statement must include specifics on: access to the single market; tariffs on goods and services; trade agreements; the status of EU and UK citizens' rights post-Brexit; and the government's estimated economic impact (balance of trade, GDP, unemployment).

-A referendum must be held before December 29th, 2018.
-The ballot question will ask voters to choose between approving the government's exit package or remaining in the EU.
+A referendum must be held before December 29th, 2018 (excluding May 3rd).
+The ballot question will ask voters to choose between approving the government's proposed exit package or remaining in the EU.
+The government cannot finalize any withdrawal agreement until the referendum outcome favors the exit package and both Houses of Parliament approve the terms.
+If the referendum supports remaining, the 2017 EU withdrawal notification will be retracted.

 Government Spending

-The bill will incur government expenditure associated with the referendum and the implementation of its provisions.
-Specific figures are not provided in the bill text.
+The bill will require government spending to cover the costs associated with the referendum and any other expenses arising from the bill’s provisions.
+Specific figures are not provided in the bill itself.

 Groups Affected

-• EU Citizens in the UK: Their rights after Brexit are a key aspect of the proposed exit package, which will be subject to the referendum.
+• EU Citizens in the UK: Their residency rights post-Brexit are a key element of the referendum and will be significantly impacted by the result.

-• UK Citizens in the EU: Similar to above, their post-Brexit rights are subject to the outcome of the referendum.
+• UK Citizens in the EU: Similar to EU citizens in the UK, their rights and future residency are significantly impacted by the referendum outcome.

 Full Text